thu-tram/mangg-may-tinh/transport/cc-implementation.md

 How do we adjust the rate for congestion control, and how do we compute the congestion window?
 It turns out that these two values are directly related, and adjusting the window is achieved by adjusting the rate.
 The window size and the rate of sending data are correlated by the following equation: rate times RTT = window size.

-Intuitively, you can think of window size and rate as the same quantity, expressed in two different ``units of measurement.''
+Intuitively, you can think of window size and rate as the same quantity, expressed in two different "units of measurement."
 An increased window size means we're sending data faster, and vice-versa.

 To see why this equation holds, consider the first RTT.
 We can send [window size] number of packets during this first RTT (before any acks arrive), for a rate of window size / RTT.